 - Supporting federal assistance and incentives for proactive mitigaton of catastrophe risk;

-- Promoting full transparency, disclosure and mapping for better informed decisions; and
+- Promoting full transparency, disclosure and mapping for informed real estate decisions; and

 - Clarifying insurance coverage under the NFIP where there is wind versus flood damage.